 F Form – For relatives of a deceased person

-Most people file their taxes through the Belastingdiesnt website.
-However, as the website is all in Dutch, it’s advised for those who don’t speak Dutch to enlist the help of a tax accountant or advisor, many of which specialize in expat and international tax issues.
+Most people file their taxes through the Belastingdienst website.
+However, as the website is all in Dutch, it’s advised for those who don’t speak Dutch to contact a tax advisor or a Dutch acquintance/partner/colleague who can offer support.

 After submitting your tax return, you will receive a preliminary assessment from the tax authorities.
 This assessment will take between 6 to 12 weeks after the return has been submitted.
 When it comes to M Forms, it can take up to 24 weeks before an assessment is made.
 Once the tax authorities have checked the return, you will receive the final assessment along with the payment or refund information.

-If you are working as an employee contracted through Abroad Experience, you will receive a yearly income statement from us at the end of January, which related to the previous year’s salary and deductions.
-You need this form to fill out your tax return.
+If you are working as an employee contracted through Abroad Experience, you will receive a yearly income statement from us at the end of January, which is related to the previous year’s salary and deductions.
+You need this form to fill out your tax return form.